 Trade Stock Indices

-Standard and Poor's 500 is a stock index that tracks capitalization of 500 stocks that represent major industries in American economy.
-The list of 500 firms is made up of stocks shown in NYSE and NASDAQ.
+Standard and Poor's 500 is a stock index that tracks capitalization of the 500 stocks which represent major industries in American economy.
+The list of 500 firms is made up of stocks displayed and shown in NYSE and NASDAQ.

 US500 Strategy Guide - US 500 Tutorial Guide Strategy